gunleik/3commas-tools/README.md

 It needs minimum "Account Read" and "Bots Read" access.
 The first time you run the script it will ask for your API key and secret.
 The script will save it in $HOME/.3c_keys (or 3c_keys.bat on Windows).
-If you like to change the API key/secret or wipe it from you system, just delete the $HOME/.3c_keys file.
+If you like to change the API key/secret or wipe it from you system, just delete the $HOME/.3c_keys file (or 3c_keys.bat).

 ## Run the script
 ```